SFr682k/fightclub/README.md

  - *Fightclub Disperser*, a tool for duplicating broadcast signals emitted by Fightclub Department
  - *Fightclub Nano*, a clock window with an own timing engine, but not as powerful as *Fightclub Department*

-## Fightclub Department
+### Installation
+ - **Linux:** Users of Linux systems should compile Fightclub binaries from source.
+An [Installation script for Debian-based distributions](INSTALL.debian) is provided.
+Users of other distributions may refer to it, however, some minor modifications may be required.
+ - **Windows:** For Windows, pre-compiled binaries are available in the [Releases section](https://github.com/SFr682k/fightclub/releases).
+Please note that the provided Windows binaries are not generated after a new release and therefore might be outdated.

+### Notes on data files
-Fightclub Department uses plain text files for loading data.
+Fightclub applications use plain text files for loading data.
 They can be created and edited using a common text editor.
 Please review the [requirements on these data files](docs/fightclub-file-requirements.pdf).

 ### Screenshots